Does Apple do Black Friday?

 Although Apple rarely offers its own site sale, you might notice the tech giant offer gift cards with Black Friday and Cyber Monday purchases.
 Last year, we saw Apple include gift cards with the purchase of previous-generation Apple iPhones, Apple iPads, and Apple MacBooks.

-Take a look at our When is Black Friday? guide for everything you need to know about the biggest sales event of the year.
+Take a look at our When does Amazon's UK Black Friday sale start? guide for everything you need to know about the biggest sales event of the year.

 Which UK retailers have the best Apple Black Friday deals?